INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Discussion

-Search-based discovery depends on clear, specific prompts.
+\textbf{How to refine a question: iterating on prompts.} Search-based discovery depends on clear and specific prompts.
 Precise language reduces ambiguity in the embedding space and improves the relevance of returned images.
-Specificity also increases the the verifiability of the outputs: "robin pulling a worm from the soil" will yield cleaner results than "bird foraging," which may return heterogeneous behaviors.
-Effective prompt-crafting often requires \textit{iteration}, especially when early results are too broad (refine behavior, context, or anatomical cues) or results contain few matches (broaden the phrasing or adjust the filters).
-This emphasizes the importance of developing appropriate query design and iterative refinement when using AI-assisted systems like INQUIRE-Search, analogous to testing refining sampling strategies in field studies.
+Specificity also increases the verifiability of the outputs: ``robin pulling a worm from the soil'' will yield cleaner results than ``bird foraging.''
+Iteration is often necessary, where prompts can be refined by adding behavioral, contextual, or anatomical cues, while overly narrow prompts can be relaxed when returns are sparse.
+We further discuss some potential effects of prompt variability in the Appendix \ref{sec:appendix_rephrasing}.